 In 2013, the team at the University of Salford produced blisters on the back of the heels of 30 people under very controlled conditions to measure temperature changes in the skin.
 Putting the temperature changes to the side - if you’ve ever wondered why you get heel blisters pretty easy while your friends don’t, the results give you an idea why.
 One participant blistered after 4 minutes while the last one to blister took 32 minutes!
 This gives great insight into how some of us blister much easier than others.

-The 5 best heel blister prevention strategies
+The 5 best heel blister healing and prevention strategies

 Be sure to read all the way to the end.
 Some of these work better than others.
 Remember, you're not limited to picking just one strategy.
 You could conceivably do all of these at the same time.
 In the past, I've done all of these at the same time while treating a heel blister.
 Nowadays, I only need one of these to remain blister-free.